LOCATION

 RECREATION

-Juab County s home to the "Ute Stampede" rodeo held every July.
+Juab County is home to the Ute Stampede Rodeo held every July.
 This event is a three-day celebration offering parades, a craft show, a car show, marathon and golf tournament.
 The rodeo offers world class competitors and great family entertainment.

 Yuba Lake is located in the southern portion of Juab County.
 Yuba Lake is 13 miles long with a sandy beach along the north side.
 There are two boat ramps, which can be used for a fee.
 Located near the lake is a campsite operated by Utah State Parks.

-The Little Sahara Recreation Area, located in the central portion of Juab County, consists of 60,000 acres of unique sand dunes and is managed by the Bureau of Land Management.
+Little Sahara Recreation Area, located in the central portion of Juab County, consists of 60,000 acres of unique sand dunes and is managed by the Bureau of Land Management.
 Little Sahara is mainly used for off-road vehicles such as dune buggies, dirt bikes, and 4-wheel drive vehicles.
 Easter weekend annually attracts large crowds to the area for off-road vehicle races.
 An estimated 15,000 people visit the area each year during Easter weekend.

 Driving along the Scenic Mt.
 Nebo Loop you will notice lush vegetation and colorful flowers.
 There are numerous lakes and streams perfect for fishing.
 The area is abundant with big game and upland birds.
 In the winter snow enhances the beauty of the wilderness landscape.
 Snowmobilers and cross country skiers enjoy following the winter trails of the loop.

 The marshlands which make up the Fish Springs National Refuge are located in the central western portion of Juab County.
-There are 31 square kilometers of marsh is this area which are fed by 14 springs or sets of springs.
+There are 31 square kilometers of marsh in this area which are fed by 14 springs or sets of springs.
 Within the Wildlife Refuge, four caves have been located and nominated for the National Register of Historic Places.
-The four caves are: Fish Springs Cave, Barn Own Cave, Hot Springs Cave, and Crab Cave.
+The four caves are: Fish Springs Cave, Barn Owl Cave, Hot Springs Cave, and Crab Cave.
 Each of these caves contain artifacts and information which thoroughly documents 4,000 years of history.
 All of the known human cultures of the eastern Great Basin area have at one time or another occupied this area dating back at least 9,000 years.
 These were the Archaic group, the Fremont, Sevier, and finally the Paiute-Shoshones.

 BASEBALL

 The first baseball game played in Utah (some reports say the first game played this side of the Mississippi River) took place in Nephi on January 1, 1875.
-In October of that year when Samuel Gibson challenged George C. Whitmore to each pick 9 men for a ball-game and each of the men on the winning team was to receive a "quarter of beef".
+In October of that year Samuel Gibson challenged George C. Whitmore to each pick 9 men for a ball-game and each of the men on the winning team was to receive a “quarter of beef”.
 They found out they had no set rules for an umpire to go by.
 It was necessary to send to New York for a rule book and it was December 27th before the book arrived.
 Rather than postone the game until spring some men scraped the snow off almost the entire Pioneer City Park.
 The game lasted from 10:30 AM to 3:30 PM.
 There was an interruption when after the first innings the backstop for Gibson’s team was called home because of the arrival of a new son.
 It was necessary to find a replacement.
-The game ended with a score if 87 for the Whitmore team and only 17 for the Gibson team.
+The game ended with a score of 87 for the Whitmore team and only 17 for the Gibson team.

 From then on baseball was a favorite sport of many Nephites for many years.
 During the late 1930’s and early 1940’s three softball leagues were in operation.
 A large group of sports fans spent nearly all their Mondays, Wednesdays and Fridays cheering for their favorite teams.
-The Commercial League was sponsored by many local businessmen.
-The Recreational League sponsored by Nephi Junior Chamber of Commerce, city employees, Battery E and Ostler’s Oilers.
-The Central Utah League was composed of teams throughout Central Utah Cities and fierce competition produced great teams.

 JUAB TRAVEL COUNCIL